MicrosoftDocs/learn/learn-pr/azure/use-docker-container-dev-env-vs-code/includes/2-exercise-prepare-project.md

 You'll be working with a Python project that shows a dashboard of products.
-In order to eventually run this project in a container, you'll need the Remote Containers extension for Visual Studio Code.
+To run this project in a container, you'll need the Remote Containers extension for Visual Studio Code.

 In this exercise, you'll clone one of the agency's projects: a Products Dashboard written in Python and install the Remote Containers extension for Visual Studio Code.